A Worm That Can Really, Really Get Under Your Skin

 If worse comes to worse and you find yourself infected, surgical removal is the preferred method of treatment — like the woman in Russia — but you can be treated with albendazole, an antiparasitic drug, too.
 Otherwise, the worm can live in the human body for about two years ... crawling right beneath your skin.

-There is one glimmer of good news – it can't reproduce inside of you, Pshenichnaya says.
+There is one glimmer of good news.
+It can't reproduce inside of you, Pshenichnaya says.

 Nadia Whitehead is a freelance journalist and science writer.
 Her work has appeared in Science, The Washington Post and NPR.
 Find her on Twitter @NadiaMacias.